bluefieldagency/bf-questionnaire-base/readme.md

 score_max | int, how many points could you possibly score for this question?
 Used in multi checkbox questions

+// DEPRECATED: this is now an attribute in questions
-placeholder | string, what placeholder should this input show?
+// placeholder | string, what placeholder should this input show?
+// DEPRECATED

 columns | int, the number of columns multiple checkboxes should be displayed in